scities/marble/README.md

 ### Traditional measures

-+ Dissimilarity (inter-classes and absolute)
++ Dissimilarity (inter-classes)
-+ Evenness
++ Evenness (or absolute dissimilarity)
-+ Concentration
++ Concentration (Checkerboard or single cluster?)

 ### Interaction

-+ Interaction
++ Exposure (attraction and repulsion of classes)
-+ Emergent classes
++ Emergent classes (looking at attraction and repulsion of categories, what can we infer on the class structure?)

 ### Neighbourhoods

-+ Output tracts where categories are over-represented
++ Areal units where classes are over-represented
-+ Outputs neighbourhoods by clutering tracts
++ Outputs neighbourhoods by clustering areal units

 ## License and authors